 This is subjective, yet it is important to determine what we will use as a “large account” for the purpose of this article.

-It can be considered as “large” any account funded with more than $10,000 USD.
+It can be considered as “large” with accounts funded with more than $10,000 USD.

 Not only is this beyond the VIP account for many brokers, but it also grants you access to exceptional trade sizes when paired with leverage.